j9mq/isingmodel/README.md

 # THE ISING MODEL

+Assignment material for Newcastle University's

+MAS3091 Group Project

-MAS3091 (Group Project) Computation and Simulation of The Ising Model
+"Computation and Simulation of The Ising Model"